Tail Call Optimization

 Only these compound statements can contain tail calls:

-• if: in either the “then” clause or the “else” clause.
+: in either the “then” clause or the “else” clause.do-while

-• try-catch: only in the catch clause.
-The try clause has the catch clause as a context that can’t be optimized away.
+clause as a context that can’t be optimized away.try-finally

 1return «expr»;